mattyoung101/aspire_rv32/programs/README.md

 You will need:
 - CMake 3.20+
 - Ninja
-- mold (linker)
-- and probably some RISC-V simulator, todo.

 On Arch you can install these using using: `yay -S cmake ninja mold spike clang lld llvm`